After you have declared the options that the

 first string in the corresponding list of aliases.
 For example,

-if the option aliases were declared like "verbose|v
+if the option aliases were declared like "verbose|v",

-then the first string, "verbose
+then the first string, "verbose", is used as the

 canonical name of the option.
 The name of the option flag does not